learningmatter-mit/PerovskiteOrderingGCNNs/data/README.md

 All data are archived on Zenodo and Materials Data Facility (see the links in this repo's main [README.md](../README.md)).
-Please place all data files in this directory to use them for training and evaluating GCNNs.
+Please place all data files in this directory to use them for training and evaluating GCNNs in order to reproduce the results in our manuscript.